 Southwest Adventure Tours is a Utah based business providing individuals and groups with scenic, photography, and adventure tours throughout the Southwestern US.
 Their specialty is small group experiences… usually between 14 and 25 passengers.
 They offer a wide range of multi-day tours and day tours from Las Vegas, Phoenix, Salt Lake City, and other local areas adjacent to the National Parks.
 Our group numbered six and we enjoyed the comfort of a new Mercedes touring van with driver/guide.
 Our guide took care of all the details and made sure that everyone, no matter what their physical ability, had an enjoyable adventure along the way.

 The next day we headed to Capitol Reef National Park.
-Check back on Thursday, April 27, 2017 for our adventures in Capitol Reef National Park.

 Note: As is common in the travel industry, the writer was provided with tour, accommodations and meals for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.